root-project/rootspi/ui5bld/Readme.md

 Try to extract minimal possible set of openui5 libraries, used in ROOT

-1. Download and unpack runtime tarball from openui5 website: https://openui5.org/download.html Tested with ui5 v1.63.0 - used in ROOT as on May 2019
+1. Download and unpack runtime tarball from openui5 website: https://openui5.org/download.html Currently working with ui5 v1.82.2 - used in ROOT as on October 2020

 2. Run provided shell script: